What is Osteopathy?

 So what can a patient expect to be different between an Osteopathic consultation and a Physiotherapy consultation?
 Well, in the private practice setting . . . not much really.
 Both will do thorough, skilled assessment of your movement or lack of, and palpate (feel) where you have pain and tightness.
 Both will treat joints and soft tissues to reduce these symptoms.
 Both will assess you again afterwards to see if you’ve improved, and both will give you some home exercises to try to improve your body between treatments.
 If anything physio probably see more acute soft-tissue trauma and post-surgical rehabilitation, where Osteo may do more spinal manipulation – but both practitioners are perfectly capable of treating either, and rather it seems to be public perception that still directs the case load one direction or another.

-Taryn Shugg has been working around the outer South-East for a decade and has developed strong ties with Gps, midwives and maternal health nurses due to her excellent reputation as a Paediatric Osteopath, treating infants and children for injuries and conditions caused by the rigours of child-birth, and early child-hood development.
+Taryn Shugg has been working around the outer South-East for a decade and has developed strong ties with GPs, midwives and maternal health nurses.
+She has an excellent reputation for treating infants and children for injuries and conditions caused by the rigours of child-birth, and early childhood development.
 She is prides herself on her gentle manual therapy focus and finds the relief that she can give to infants and parents is the most rewarding aspect of the job.
 Not only does she work on babies and children but does a fine job of treating adults and has worked with several sporting teams.
 Her osteopathic treatment can assist in the management of

 - Strains/Injuries from the birthing processing